flaxmans/sle/README.md

 	$ gcc -lm -I/usr/local/include/gsl -L/usr/local/lib -lgsl -lgslcblas -O3 sle.c -o sle

 For convenience, this command is also given in the file 'compileCommand.txt' in this repository.
+Note that this command assumes that you have the appropriate gsl files in the paths named in the command (e.g., the gsl header files are assumed to be in /usr/local/include/gsl/).

 ###Explantion of data and metadata files